Chemistry and Mechanical Engineering Library (CheMaB)

-In order to borrow a book of the Chemistry and Mechanical Engineering Library, you must be registered as a TU Wien University Library user, and have a Library card, or a Library barcode on your student ID card, or a library card for external users.
+In order to borrow a book of the Chemistry and Mechanical Engineering Library, you must be registered as a TU Wien Bibliothek user, and have a and have a TU card, or a Library barcode on your student ID card, or a library card for external users.

 Most items have a loan period of 4 weeks.
 The loan can be renewed, unless another user has requested the item, or the item is overdue, or the maximum loan period of 6 months has expired.

 The textbooks are arranged according to the Library's TU Wien Classification in the textbook collection.

 The journals form the largest part of the collection.
 Bound volumes are arranged by call numbers.
 Newly published journal issues are displayed on special journals shelves in the open access area.

 A large number of chemistry e-journals are available on the TU campus.

 The reference works are arranged according to the Library's TU Wien Classification in the open access area and can only be used on the library's premises.

 Some important reference works are available online on every pc of the TU Wien campus.
 These include:

 International Tables for Cristallography

 Römpp Lexikon Online